ST. PETER’S NS ANTI-BULLYING POLICY

 - The school disseminates information regarding real time and online training to parents in relation to bullying (e.g. the facilitation of internet safety/cyberbullying talks for parents).

 - Children are encouraged to “tell” in confidence, as early as possible.
-Confidentiality is assured except when to do so could result in harm to themselves or others.

 - Children will be encouraged to say “No” to bullying behaviour.
 They will also be made aware of the difference between telling tales about minor incidents and telling to stay safe or keep others safe.

 - Students will be reminded that if they feel uncomfortable talking to the teacher for fear others would hear, a note left on the teacher’s table will prompt a more discreet conversation.

 - Staff members will attend relevant training when provided.

 - Continuing Professional Development in Restorative Practice is being facilitated for staff.
 Through Restorative Practice the development of a mutually respectful and friendly atmosphere is promoted and conflict is handled in a healthy and restorative way.

 - The school will hold annual events (e.g. Wellbeing Week and Values Week).

 - Bullying is not a problem schools can solve on their own.
 Parents need to: